 Emergency Department Facility Requirements

-There shall be an easily accessible and identifiable resuscitation area designated for trauma alert patients.
-This area shall be large enough to allow assembly of the full trauma team.
+There shall be resources, staff, and equipment necessary to treat the trauma patient.

-There shall be resources, staff, and equipment necessary to treat the pediatric trauma patient.
+There shall be resources, staff, and equipment necessary to perform initial stabilization for pediatric patients (Level II).

-The trauma resuscitation area shall be of adequate size and contain adequate trauma care equipment and supplies to simultaneously perform at least two multi- system trauma alert patient resuscitations.
+The trauma resuscitation area shall be easily accessible, identifiable and of adequate size and contain adequate trauma care equipment and supplies to simultaneously perform at least two multi- system trauma alert patient resuscitations.

 There shall be evidence of security measures in place in the resuscitation area designed to protect the life and well being of assigned trauma center staff, patients, and families (for example, a silent or overt alarm system or an assigned security guard).